Get your stuff together!

 You’ll Also Need Money (Because there’s a cost to the application process)

 Medical school is expensive!
 Fortunately, the application fees are less prohibitive, but they still add up, and need to be considered in your application process.

-For the 2019 application cycle, the amcas application fee is $160 for the first school, and $39 for each additional school.
-So, for a student who applies to between one to two dozen schools, the application fees would be anywhere between $589 – $1057.
+For the current 2023 application cycle, the amcas application fee is $170 for the first school, and $40 for each additional school.

 Secondary application fees can range from $0 to $200 or more per school, so those need to be considered as well.